Unleash/unleash-edge/CLI.md

 * `-e`, `--edge-url <EDGE_URL>` — Where the instance you want to health check is running

   Default value: `http://localhost:3063`
-* `-c`, `--ca-certificate-file <CA_CERTIFICATE_FILE>` — If you're hosting Edge using a self-signed TLS certificate use this to tell healthcheck about your CA
+* `-c`, `--ca-certificate-file <CA_CERTIFICATE_FILE>` — If you're hosting Edge using a self-signed TLS certificate use this to tell the readychecker about your CA